ansar-rezaei/gen-ai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 ### Student Question
 When the input sounds like a question about language learning, then we can assume the user is prompt to enter the clues states.

 ### Vocabulary Table
 - ensure there are no repeat in the table if the vocabulary is used more than once in the sentence
 - if there is more than one translation of a vocabulary, show the most ommon one

 ### Sentence Struture
 - do not provide tenses or congugation in sentence struture
-- refrence the <file>sentnece-struture-examples.md<file> for good strutureexamples
+- refrence the <file>sentnece-struture-examples.md<file> for good struture examples
+- refrence the <file>examples.md<file> for good struture examples

 ### Clues and Considerations, Next Steps
 - try and provided a non-nested bulleted list